MDE4CPP/MDE4CPP/README.md

   - `create<GeneratorProjectName>` … create executable for the specified generator (e.g. `createUML4CPP`)
 - Examples are located in `src/examples`.
   - Navigate to this directory and explore existing examples and tests using `gradlew tasks`.
 Start a specific task with `gradlew <taskName>`
-  - Alternatively: Navigate to a specific example directory and run the generate script.
+  - Alternatively: Navigate to a specific example model directory and run the generate script.
 - Universal generation task:
   ```bash
   generateModel -PModel=<path-to-model-file>